 Workmanship |

-God wants us to see how really extraordinary we are (see Psalm 139:13-14 and Genesis 1)–the crown of creation, called to be co-creators with God, made in His image as workers. |
+God wants us to see how really extraordinary we are (see Psalm 139:13-14 and Genesis 1)–the crown of creation, called to be co-creators with God, made in the image of God as workers.
+We are not our jobs or our roles in society. |

 Lordship |

-God expects us to acknowledge His right to be Lord of our time, community, resources and careers by presenting our lives to Him (see Romans 12:1-3, Ephesians 2:8-10, and Philippians 2:5-8).
-The call of God is always His invitation to us to accept salvation through faith in Jesus Christ.
-Christian vocation is our response to this call to salvation and service. |
+God expects us to acknowledge His right to be Lord of our time, talent and treasure by presenting our lives to Him (see Romans 12:1-3, Ephesians 2:8-10, and Philippians 2:5-8).
+The call of God is ultimately His invitation to us to accept salvation through faith in Jesus Christ.
+Christian vocation is our response to this call to salvation, witness and service. |

 Stewardship |

-God expects us to accept responsibility for wisely managing and investing the time, abilities, community, and resources God has entrusted to each of us (see Matthew 5:14-29, Philippians 2:12-13, and Proverbs 16:3 and 16:9).
+God expects us to accept responsibility for wisely planning, managing and investing the time, abilities, community, and resources God has entrusted to each of us (see Matthew 5:14-29, Philippians 2:12-13, and Proverbs 16:3 and 16:9).

 |